-Net sales in the third quarter of fiscal 2023 decreased \$398.6 million compared to the third quarter of fiscal 2022.
-This decrease was primarily due to lower volumes that were largely offset by increased sales due to the Mexico Acquisition and higher selling price/mix.
+Net sales in the third first quarter of fiscal 2023 2024 decreased \$398.6 million \$303.1 million compared to the third first quarter of fiscal 2022, 2023.
+This decrease was primarily due to lower volumes that excluding the Mexico Acquisition, lower selling price/mix and lower sales due to prior year mill and interior partition divestitures.
+These items were largely partially offset by increased sales due to the Mexico Acquisition and higher selling price/mix favorable foreign exchange rates.

-Net sales in the nine months ended June 30, 2023 decreased \$532.2 million compared to the prior year period.
+Net sales in See "Segment Information" below for detailed information regarding the nine months ended June 30, 2023 decreased \$532.2 million compared to the prior year period.
 This decrease was primarily due to lower volumes and unfavorable foreign exchange rates, which were largely offset by higher selling price/mix and increased sales due to the Mexico Acquisition.

-The change in net sales by reportable segment is outlined below for each reportable segment.
+The change in net sales before intersegment eliminations by reportable segment is outlined below for each reportable segment.